ChrstphrHll/npc_gen/students/Ivistra Stockton.md

 # Ivistra Stockton
 ---
 ### Description
-- Tiefling Wizard from Verdain
+- Tiefling Wizard from Aldercrown Empire
 - 5th year Diplomacy student in Jettenia
-- short straight lighter blonde hair that's messy, Green eyes, and Pale Yellow skin
+- shoulder length wavy dirty blonde hair that's plain, Green eyes, and Pale Yellow skin
 - Is Mellow and Single-minded, and has Exceptionalism as their ideal

 ### Organizations